wangxiaoyunanne/docs/source/hive_template.html.md

 One-paragraph summary of application, written at a high level.

+## Summary of Results

+One or two sentences that summarize "if you had one or two sentences to sum up your whole effort, what would you say".
+I will copy this directly to the high-level executive summary in the first page of the report.
+Talk to JDO about this.
+Write it last, probably.

 ## Summary of Gunrock Implementation

 As long as you need.
 Provide links (say, to papers) where appropriate.
 What was the approach you took to implementing this on a GPU / in Gunrock?
 Pseudocode is fine but not necessary.
 Whatever is clear.